-The characteristics of SI units are shown inside the front cover of this book, along with the numerical conversions between U.S. customary and SI units.
-In addition, charts giving the approximate conversions between selected quantities in the two systems appear inside the back cover for convenient reference.
-Although these charts are useful for obtaining a feel for the relative size of SI and U.S. units, in time engineers will find it essential to think directly in terms of SI units without converting from U.S. units.
-In statics we are primarily concerned with the units of length and force, with mass needed only when we compute gravitational force, as explained previously.
+A list of the SI units used in mechanics is shown in Table D/5 of Appendix D, along with the numerical conversions between U.S. customary and SI units.
+Although this table is useful for obtaining a feel for the relative size of SI and U.S. units, in time engineers will find it essential to think directly in terms of SI units without converting from U.S. units.
+In statics we are primarily concerned with the units of length and force, with mass needed only when we compute gravitational force, as explained in Art.
+1/6.
+Unit conversion is unnecessary for the majority of problems in this textbook.